valentin-dion/Agentix/README.md

 # About
 Hi, I'm Valentin, I tinker with agentic.

 I want to automate myself as a senior software engineer.

-At some point, my framework will be open to contribution.

-Right now, it's a resume project.
+This repo is about my Framework `Agentix` and what I'll build with it.

+## You can hire me !
 My current full time job is to work on this repo until I'm hired as an agentic engineer/researcher.

 Want to hire me (or just chat) ? : v@lentin.fr

-Cite me:
+Cite me (for some reason):
 [CITATION.cff](CITATION.cff)

 # Agentix

 Low boilerplate functional agentic.

+## TL;WR

+For an implementation walktrhough go [here](#here1) then [here](#here2)

 ## Motivations
-[https://nuxt.com](Nuxt) is my inspiration.
+My approach has some inspiration from [Nuxt](https://nuxt.com/).
 It's an extreme example of "hiding the complexity".
-I want to hide myself as much complexity as possible when I implement agents.
+* I want to hide myself as much complexity as possible when I implement agents.

-I want to be able to write arbitrary agentic pipelines with the minimum amount of code.
+* I want to be able to write arbitrary agentic pipelines with the minimum amount of code.

-I want an intuitive formalism to implement agentic pipelines with clear logic flow.
+* I want an intuitive formalism to implement agentic pipelines with clear control flow.

+### Foreshadowing a future version
-File (and by extension, lib) structures are for humans.
+* File (and by extension, lib) structures are for humans.
 I want my framework LLM friendly.

 ## Limitations of Agentix
 * The approach is not made for speed.
 We want the smartest agents, not the most performant
 * Everything runs sequentially
+* If your project involves **RAG** more than **Agentic**, [DSPy](https://github.com/stanfordnlp/dspy) might be a better fit.
+* As of right now, Agentix only handles text (though embeddings and other modalities will be considered in a future version)
+* If you're looking for a mature project for prod environments, we're not there yet.

-## Python Magics
+## Python Magics and other smelly code
 I use python magics to auto-import my agents, middlewares, tools.
 If, somewhere within rightly name directories, a .py file exists and contains:
 ```python